3 Tesla Siemens MAGNETOM Prisma-Fit human MRI Scanner

 Harness the power of MRI for research

-Using the 3 Tesla scanners
+Using the 3 Tesla scanner

-BIC has full-time research staff members dedicated to the human MRI scanners who work with investigators to help design and implement their imaging studies, and can program custom pulse sequences to meet specific needs.
+BIC has full-time research staff members dedicated to the human MRI scanner who work with investigators to help design and implement their imaging studies, and can program custom pulse sequences to meet specific needs.

 Additional MRI access is available through the Carle Clinical Research Imaging Program at Carle Health, enabling translational imaging research.

-About the scanners
+About the scanner

 Available coils include a 1-channel Tx/20-channel Rx head coil, 64-channel Rx head/neck coil, 32-channel Rx spine coil, 18-channel Rx body coil, 16-channel Rx hand/wrist coil, 16-channel Rx shoulder coil, 1-channel Tx/15-channel Rx Knee coil, and 4-channel large and small flex coils.
 Additional coils include a 1Tx/ 8Rx head coil, 24- and 26-cm inner diameter 8-channel Rx-only coils, and a small rat coil for small phantoms.
 One of the two systems is multinuclear, with 7, 13C, 23Na, and 31P coils available.